 Many HAIs occur because of poor sanitary protocols, staff shortfall, taking shortcuts, and ignoring sterilization procedures.
 Patients can suffer serious health consequences and even lose their lives because of these infections.

 You might have a valid medical malpractice claim if you or a loved contracted an infection in a healthcare setting.
-Your lawyer will investigate your case to determine if your infection is hospital-acquired.
+Your personal injury lawyer will investigate your case to determine if your infection is hospital-acquired.
 If so, the lawyer will help you navigate all the steps of holding the hospital liable for its negligent actions.

 Prescription Medication Errors